johnpapa/angular-styleguide/README.md

   }
   ```

-  This way bindings are mirrored across the host object, primitive values cannot update alone using the revealing module pattern
+  This way bindings are mirrored across the host object, primitive values cannot update alone using the revealing module pattern.

     ![Factories Using "Above the Fold"](https://raw.githubusercontent.com/johnpapa/angular-styleguide/master/assets/above-the-fold-2.png)